olexnzarov/perehliadach/README.md

 - [perehliadach-app](./perehliadach-app): a desktop application.
 - [perehliadach-cli](./perehliadach-cli): a command-line utility for validating and decoding signed documents.
+- [test-cases](./test-cases): a collection of samples for testing purposes.

 ## Validation Matrix

+Work in progress.

+## Building

 Work in progress.